techidaily/site-win11-tips/source/_posts/notable-nights-of-non-opening-notepad-your-solution-guide-for-windows-users.md

  At times, third-party apps and background services can conflict with Windows processes and cause problems like the one discussed here.
 One way to verify this possibility is to boot your computer in a clean boot state, where it only runs with essential apps and services.

  If you perform a clean boot and Notepad opens normally, it means that the culprit causing the issue got disabled.
-If you'd like to learn more about the topic, check out our guide on[how to perform a clean boot on Windows](https://www.makeuseof.com/how-perform-clean-boot-windows-10/) and follow the steps listed there.
+If you'd like to learn more about the topic, check out our guide on [how to perform a clean boot on Windows](https://www.makeuseof.com/how-perform-clean-boot-windows-10/) and follow the steps listed there.

 ## 7\.
 Create Another User Account